 • Work closely with teachers, schools, and specialists to create an Individualized Education Plan (IEP) or 504 Plan.

-Testing for Twice-Exceptional Adults
+Testing for Twice Exceptional Adults

-Why Adults Seek 2e Test Batteries
+Why 2e Adults Seek Testing

 • Longstanding challenges with executive functioning, social skills, or sensory issues.